Which offer letter is valid?

 Dear Raman,

-If a company sends three offer letters in a sequential order to the same job-applicant, the third offer letter automatically supersedes the earlier ones whether it is explicitly mentioned so or not.
-Of course it is indicative of the indecisiveness of the employer to the terms and conditions offered before.
+If a company sends three offer letters in a sequential order to the same job applicant, the third offer letter automatically supersedes the earlier ones, whether it is explicitly mentioned or not.
+Of course, it is indicative of the indecisiveness of the employer regarding the terms and conditions offered previously.

-Therefore, your acceptance of the second offer also gets nullified by the subsequent fresh offer.
+Therefore, your acceptance of the second offer is also nullified by the subsequent fresh offer.

-If you're willing you can sign the third offer with an endorsement that your acceptance of the second offer is hereby cancelled.
+If you're willing, you can sign the third offer with an endorsement stating that your acceptance of the second offer is hereby cancelled.

 From India, Salem